narcisocabral/SteamCardSalesman/README.md

 In order to use it you need to install UiPath Studio (the free edition can be downloaded at this link: https://www.uipath.com/fr/start-trial ) and the Chrome extension for UiPath (can be downloaded using UiPath Studio).
-Is also important that you have multi factor authentication enabled in your account.
+Is also important that you have multi factor authentication enabled at your account.

 After you run the bot, it will go to the login page, and start right after you press the submit button of the multi factor screen or press enter on the textbox (that's why you need the multi factor authentication).
 From there, you just let the bot do it's job.